 Corporation income tax return

-All resident corporations (except Crown corporations, Hutterite colonies and registered charities) have to file a corporation income tax (T2) return every tax year even if there is no tax payable.
+All resident corporations (except provincial Crown corporations, Hutterite colonies and registered charities) have to file a corporation income tax (T2) return every tax year even if there is no tax payable.
 This includes:

 - non-profit organizations;

 Most corporations can file their return electronically using the Internet.
 It is mandatory for certain corporations with annual gross revenues that exceed $1 million.

 For information on mandatory Internet filing, go to Mandatory Internet Filing for T2 Corporation Tax Returns.

 Non-resident corporations have to file a T2 return in certain situations.
 See 'Who has to file a corporation income tax (T2) return' below.

 We print two different T2 returns: